 First, let’s get Brexit out of the way, the UK government stated its commitment to data protection in the Queen’s speech following the June 2017 General Election and stated that the GDPR will be implemented in the UK.
 The ICO has also confirmed this directly to Quocirca.

 Under the DPA the ICO has had the power to instruct organisations to undertake certain actions to better protect personally identifiable information (PII).
 In serious cases, it can issue enforcement notices and, in extreme cases, monetary penalties, up to a current maximum of £500K.
 It also brings prosecutions against individuals that have abused PII.
 For example, the July 2017 case against the Royal Free London NHS Foundation Trust for mis-sharing data with Google DeepMind resulting in an undertaking, not a fine.

-The ICO is open about its activities; since June 2015 is has published each case where it has taken action.
-As of writing, in that time it has issued 87 monetary penalties, 52 undertakings and 35 enforcement notices.
+The ICO is open about its activities; it publishes actions taken on its web site and each case where it has taken action remains there for about 2 years.
+As of writing, since June 2015 the ICO has issued 87 monetary penalties, 52 undertakings and 35 enforcement notices.
 It has also brought 31 prosecutions.
 The DPA is not the only legislation considered by the ICO in taking these actions.
 It also enforces the 2003 Privacy and Electronic Communications Regulations (PECR), perhaps best known for the so-called Cookie Law, but also for limiting the use of spam SMS/email and nuisance phone calls.

 The ICO’s monetary penalties

 The average fine issued in the last two years has been £84K; 17% of the maximum.
 The two largest fines to date have been £400K: one under the DPA to TalkTalk Telecom for its widely publicised 2015 leak of 156,959 customer records, and one under PECR to Keurboom Communications for 99.5M nuisance calls.